mosip/websub/README.md

 ## Process

 ### Registering Topics
-First Interaction is by registering a topic in hub with help of the client module.
+Registering a topic in hub with help of the client module.

 ### Subscribing to the Hub:
-Now we have registered a topic in the hub.
-Next we could subscribe to the previously registered topic.
+Subscribe to the previously registered topic.
 Intent verification and content validation will be taken care by client itself.

 ### Publishing to the Hub:
-Content publishing could be considered as the final stage of interaction between a publisher, hub and subscriber.
+Content publishing is a repeatative interaction between a publisher, hub and subscriber.
 Content will be validated based on hash which will be taken care by client provided.